decocms/admin/seo-ecommerce/README.md

 # Astro MCP Server Template

+> Migration Note (Mirror Sync)
+>
+> This codebase is now mirrored from the monorepo `ggstvfer/chat` (directory `seo-ecommerce/`).
+> The external repository history was replaced on 2025-08-13 (commit 356be755) via subtree split.
+> A backup of the previous external `main` branch is preserved at `backup-pre-mirror` (hash 22038acf) for reference.
+> Future updates will be force-with-lease pushed automatically by the mirror workflow including a safety backup each run.

 A full-stack template for building
 [Model Context Protocol (MCP)](https://spec.modelcontextprotocol.io/) servers with a modern Astro documentation site.
 This template provides a complete development